 Built between 1935 and 1938, Mount Ascutney State Park was one of the very first state parks established in Vermont.
 The mountain’s first hiking trail was created way before that — in 1825.
 It was the first organized mountain hiking trail in Vermont, and some accounts suggest it was the first in the country.

 Today, hikers can scale the mountain from one of four trailheads, or they can explore a series of summit trails after driving up the 3.7-mile toll road (free for campers and other park visitors who pay the daily entrance fee).

 Mount Ascutney State Park is one of our favorite parks in Vermont.
-It’s got some incredible hiking trails and some unique features that are fun to explore.
+It’s got some incredible hiking trails and unique features that are fun to explore.
 Keep reading to find out about our favorite trails and activities within the park.

 Mt.
 Ascutney is unique as far as Vermont mountains go.
 It’s a monadnock — an isolated mountain of erosion-resistant rock, in this case, granite.
 It’s a conspicuous mountain, towering 3,144 feet above the Connecticut River Valley below, but it’s not part of Vermont’s Green Mountains.

 When it comes to mountains, I hate to pick favorites, but Mount Ascutney has totally stolen my heart, and I’m already planning my camping trip for the fall.

 Mount Ascutney Hiking Trails

-There are four trails leading up to the summit of Mt.
-Ascutney, and everyone I talked to had a different opinion as to which one was their favorite.
+There are four trails leading up to the summit of Mount Ascutney, and everyone I talked to had a different opinion as to which one is their favorite.
 I can’t call myself an expert, because we didn’t have time to explore them all, but here’s an overview of your choices.

 Futures Trail to Bare Rock Vista to the Summit of Mt Ascutney

-At 4.6 miles (one-way), the Futures Trail is the most extended trek up to the summit of Mt.
-Ascutney and the only trail that begins in the campground.
+At 4.6 miles (one-way), the Futures Trail is the most extended trek up to the summit of Mount Ascutney and the only trail that begins in the campground.
 This was a plus for us, so we decided to give it a go.